 Airline and commercial pilots fly and navigate airplanes, helicopters, and other aircraft.

 Delivery truck drivers and driver/sales workers pick up, transport, and drop off packages and small shipments within a local region or urban area.
-They drive trucks with a gross vehicle weight (GVW)—the combined weight of the vehicle, passengers, and cargo—of 26,000 pounds or less.
-Most of the time, delivery truck drivers transport merchandise from a distribution center to businesses and households.
+Delivery truck drivers usually transport merchandise from a distribution center to businesses and households.

-Flight attendants provide routine services and respond to emergencies to ensure the safety and comfort of airline passengers while aboard planes.
+Flight attendants provide routine services and respond to emergencies to ensure the safety and comfort of airline passengers.

 Hand laborers and material movers manually move freight, stock, or other materials.
-Some of these workers may feed or remove material to and from machines, clean vehicles, pick up unwanted household goods, and pack materials for moving.
+Some of these workers feed or remove material to or from machines, clean vehicles, pick up unwanted household goods, and pack materials for moving.

 Heavy and tractor-trailer truck drivers transport goods from one location to another.
-Most tractor-trailer drivers are long-haul drivers and operate trucks with a gross vehicle weight (GVW) capacity—that is, the combined weight of the vehicle, passengers, and cargo—exceeding 26,000 pounds.
-These drivers deliver goods over intercity routes, sometimes spanning several states.
+Most tractor-trailer drivers are long-haul drivers and operate trucks with a total weight exceeding 26,000 pounds for the vehicle, passengers, and cargo.

 Water transportation workers operate and maintain vessels that take cargo and people over water.
 The vessels travel to and from foreign ports across the ocean and to domestic ports along the coasts, across the Great Lakes, and along the country’s many inland waterways.